Near-Optimal Algorithm for Distribution-Free Junta Testing: A tester for distribution-free junta

-At each repetition, the algorithm uses \textbf{IsLiteral} algorithm to test whether each of the newly generated block is $\gamma$-close to literal under uniform distribution.
-If \textbf{IsLiteral} returns false for some newly generated blocks, then the algorithm divides the relevant block into two parts, each part contains at least one relevant variable.
-In this case, one original relevant block is divided into two new relevant blocks, and the total number of relevant blocks is increased by $1$.
-If \textbf{IsLiteral} returns true for all newly generated blocks, the algorithm constructs $y$ based on $x$ which is randomly sampled from distribution $\mathcal{D}$, ensuring that $f(x)\neq f(y)$ with probability at least $\epsilon/2$, then a new block could be found among the blocks that $x$ differs from $y$.
+The algorithm maintains three collections of blocks.
+Let $\mathcal A = \{A_1, \cdots, A_v\}$ represent the set of to-be-orientated \textit{$\gamma$-special blocks} (\textit{$\gamma$-special blocks} that have not been identified using the subroutine \textbf{FindLiteral}), $\mathcal B = \{B_1, \cdots, B_s\}$ represent the set of to-be-checked relevant blocks (relevant blocks that have not been identified using the subroutine \textbf{IsLiteral}), and $\mathcal K = \{K_1, \cdots, K_m\}$ represent the set of all \textit{$\gamma$-special blocks}, as is shown in Algorithm \ref{Framework: Main Algorithm}.
+At each repetition, the algorithm uses the \textbf{IsLiteral} algorithm to test whether each of the to-be-checked relevant block is $\gamma$-close to a literal under the uniform distribution.
+Note that each relevant block $B$ is accompanied with a distinguishing pair $(x, y)$ for the block $B$.
+That is, $y = x^{(B)}$, and $f(x)\neq f(y)$.
+When $f$ is restricted to the relevant block $B$, the input outside the block $B$ is fixed as $x_{\bar B}$.
+If \textbf{IsLiteral} returns false for some to-be-checked relevant blocks, then the algorithm divides the relevant block into two parts, each part contains at least one relevant variable.
+In this case, one original relevant block is divided into two new relevant blocks, and the total number of relevant blocks increases by $1$.
+If \textbf{IsLiteral} returns true for all the to-be-checked relevant blocks, the algorithm constructs $y$ based on $x$ which is randomly sampled from distribution $\mathcal{D}$, ensuring that $f(x)\neq f(y)$ with probability at least $\epsilon/2$, then a new block could be found among the blocks that $x$ differs from $y$.
 In this way, the algorithm maintains that in the beginning of repetition $m+1$, there are $m$ relevant blocks.

-The specific construction approach is as follows: Suppose $m$ special blocks $B_1, B_2, \dots, B_m$ are identified, the algorithm randomly partitions each block into two parts, and uses the \textbf{LiteralOrientation} algorithm (We defer to Section $4$ detailed introduction of this algorithm) to identify which part the literal lies in.
-Then the algorithm reverses the coordinates of $x$ that belong to the part that does not contain literal.
-For the remaining block $[n]\setminus \cup_{i\in [m]}B_i$, the algorithm randomly reverse a subset of coordinates of $x$ in this block.
-It follows from Eq. (\ref{eq_leml_alg_1}) that with probability at least $\epsilon/2$, $x$ and $y$ have distinct function values.

-Here, $I$ is composed of the literals in each special block.
-When the number of special blocks does not exceed $k$, the size of $I$ also does not exceed $k$.
-Figure \ref{fig_constructing_y} shows an example for constructing $y$.
-If the algorithm finds a pair of strings $x$ and $y$ with distinct function values, then block binary search is used to find a new relevant block.
+Before introducing the approach to construct distinguishing pairs in detail, we will review a property (illustrated in the following lemma) used to guide the design of the construction approach. \begin{lem}[Lemma $3.2$ of \cite{liu2019distribution}] Let $I$ be a subset of $[n]$.
+If $f$ is $\epsilon$-far from every $k$-junta under the distribution $\mathcal{D}$, and the size of $I$ does not exceed $k$, then it is satisfied that